collegefishies/comp-phys/README.md

 # comp-phys
 A set of C++ libraries for doing numerical physics!!!
-It includes a vector class, and tenth order Runge-Kutta method with adaptive step and error checking, and calculation back up!!!
+It includes a vector class, and tenth order (unconfirmed) Runge-Kutta method with adaptive step and error checking, and calculation back up!!!
 - [Things to note.](#things-to-note)
 - [vec.h](#vech)